cory2067/gtsosu/README.md

 ## Adding a new tournament

 Add a new file to `client/src/content` with the following name: `tourney_year-en.js`. (e.g. `igts_2020-en.js`).
 You can copy an existing tourney's js file as a template.
+You should also upload a background image for the tourney in the `client/src/public/backgrounds` folder with the name `tourney_year.png`.
+Make sure the file isn't too huge, or the page may be slow to load (e.g. consider downscaling to 1920x1080).

 Next, update the home page, which is `home-en.js`.
 Add a new entry for the new tourney.
 In the home page config, you can optionally specify `divisions` which behave as independent tournaments, except they share the same `tourney_year-en.js` file. (see cgts for an example)